 In situations of third party bodily injury, you would turn to your commercial general liability (CGL) insurance for protection, but there are ways for you to proactively protect yourself from these accidents.
-Our free downloadable infographic can help you watch for booboos that could impact your business.
+Our downloadable infographic can help you watch for booboos that could impact your business.

 Protect your bottom line

 Theft, cyber crime, and customer injuries are all things that can hit your business hard.
 Knowing how to identify and prevent these risks can help you avoid costly losses and a crumbling business.
 So, remember to keep your eagle eyes open for risks while you’re busy living the dream.